 Luganda has its own set of quirks, but travelers will find that learning some basic phrases packs benefits disproportionate to the effort—plus, it’s an excellent way to return the famous Uganda hospitality you’ll experience on your Uganda safari holiday.

-In the alphabet of Luganda, there is no letter Q or X, but have ŋ and ny. ŋ as in singing and ny as in lasagna.
-Syllable Ki is pronounced ‘chi’.
+Luganda’s alphabet has no letter Q or X but has ŋ and ny. ŋ as in singing and ny as in lasagna.
+Syllable Ki is pronounced ‘chi.’
 Luganda has five vowels: a, e, i, o, u. pronounced the same as in Spanish:

 - A – ah (Like the “a” in “father”)

 - E – eh (Like the “a” in “say”)

 - I – ee (Like the “ee” in “see”)

 - O – oh (Like the “o” in “cot”)

 - U – oo (Like the “oo” in “doom”)